 Send us a copy of your approved title page (signed by Ms Stinzel or Ms Reisenauer) – along with the author contract.
 If you do not have the approved title page available in paper form, you can forward the e-mail correspondence with the Office of Doctoral Programs about the approval process and the final version of your title page to email@example.com.

 When all documents (author contract, copy of approved title page, embargo form and PDF upload) have been received by the university library, we will check your PDF for long-term storage suitability, indexation of the full text, free access (no password protection) and accuracy of the data.

 We will then publish your dissertation on mediaTUM.
 If you selected an embargo, your dissertation will not be available through mediaTUM until the end of the embargo period.
 Finally, you will receive a confirmation by e-mail that your thesis has been published, respectively that it will be published at the end of the embargo period.

-For general information on the doctorate procedure please consult TUM Graduate School's website or contact the Doctoral Office (TUM Center for Study and Teaching – TUM CST).
+For general information on the doctorate procedure please consult TUM Graduate School's website or contact the Office of Doctoral Programs (TUM Center for Study and Teaching – TUM CST).